Minn. Supreme Court halts Walz bid to reshape pardon process

 The governor has also urged the divided Minnesota Legislature to pass a new law codifying his view that the governor's vote, plus a vote from one more member of the board, be sufficient to grant pardons.
 However, such legislation has not gained traction during Walz's term.

+Ellison — who voted to grant Shefa's pardon but whose office also defended the statute in court — said he was grateful that the court resolution would let the board get back to work.
+He added that he hopes the board can rehear Shefa's case, "given the threat to her life that awaits her in deportation."

-During oral arguments, justices appeared more skeptical of arguments from attorneys for Walz and Shefa, asking multiple times whether they were asking the court to "read words into the constitution" that were not there.
+During oral arguments this week, justices appeared more skeptical of arguments from attorneys for Walz and Shefa, asking multiple times whether they were asking the court to "read words into the constitution" that were not there.

 Justices inquired how language in the statute regarding the governor's pardon power signaled that he needed just one and not two of the other members to vote with him.
 They also pointed out that they could not find anything in the constitution that either prohibits or mandates unanimity.